girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 ✔ If the participant is not able to contribute to the assigned issue due to any reason, kindly let the mentors know so that the issue is assigned to some other participant.

+## Role of mentors

+Mentors will offer assistance to the contributors.
+They will be available to contribute to Github, assist contributors in creating content, answer questions, manage the subject repository, and provide assistance to the contributors throughout the program.

+## Role of supervisors

+Supervisors are experts in the Open Source project on which the team is currently working.
+At the commencement of the program, they will provide project roadmap, and will also be available to evaluate pull requests, assist with concepts, encourage the team throughout the program.
+Supervisors can create directories and subdirectories as per requirement and they need to make sure projct under them is getting executed smoothly

 <br />

 ---